 If you’re not familiar, the ATP World Tour Finals operates under a slightly different format than the typical single elimination of an ATP event.
 For starters, the only qualifiers for the tournament are the top eight ranked singles players and top eight ranked doubles teams on the Monday after the regular season following the ATP World Tour Masters 1000 tournament in Paris.

-From there, the top eight singles players and doubles teams are split into two groups where they’ll play a round robin against the other three in the group.
-The best two from each group progress through to the semi-finals and the winners of the semis make their way to the finals.
+From there, the top eight singles players and doubles teams are split into two groups where they’ll play a round-robin against the other three in the group.
+The best two from each group progress through to the semi-finals, and the winners reach the finals.

-Its unique format and small selection of only the best men’s tennis players makes for an exciting year-end tournament, which you should definitely make time to watch if you get the chance.
+Its unique format and a small selection of only the best men’s tennis players make for an exciting year-end tournament, which you should make time to watch if you get the chance.

 ATP World Tour Finals: TV Schedule, Draw and Prize Money

-Approximately two weeks prior to the tournament you can check out the TV schedule for the year-end finale to make sure you catch all the action.
+Approximately two weeks before the tournament, you can check out the TV schedule for the year-end finale to make sure you catch all the action.
 You’ll also be able to check out the draws and schedule of play on the ATP website.

 Current Singles ATP World Tour Qualifiers

-As of now three players have their spot locked for the Barclays ATP World Tour Finals.
-Rafael Nadal, coming of his US Open victory in Flushing Meadows, NY and currently ranked #2 in the world has his spot.
+As of now, three players have their spot locked for the Barclays ATP World Tour Finals.
+Rafael Nadal, coming off his US Open victory in Flushing Meadows, NY, and currently ranked #2 in the world, has his spot.

-However, with news of Andy Murray’s back surgery it’s likely that he will be forced to withdraw from the tournament opening up an additional space for another player.
+However, with news of Andy Murray’s back surgery, he will likely be forced to withdraw from the tournament, opening up additional space for another player.

-As of September 16, 2013 here’s the top 20 singles players currently making their bid to qualify for the world tour finals:
+As of September 16, 2013, here are the top 20 singles players currently making their bid to qualify for the world tour finals: